 Also, if you want the reports analyzed and summarized, vs simply having a report emailed to you for your own analysis, the management price reflects it.

 Don’t worry, if you don’t need or want reports, rest assured I am still doing an ongoing analysis of what is happening with your account at any point in time.
-This is something that can’t be said about every pay per click manager.

 Feel free to call Jon at 720-520-0639 to discuss the intricacies of this method, if you are interested in learning more.
 But, honestly, you don’t need to worry about all of that, I will keep it simple with a low monthly quote.